Cariboo Chilcotin Coast, Gold Rush Trail among top 50 most-loved Canadian tourism destinations - Coast Mountain News

 The accolades come from the Tourism Sentiment Index’s Leading Places: The 50 Most Loved Destinations in Canada for 2021, where the Cariboo Chilcotin Coast placed ninth and the Gold Rush Trail came in 14th.

 “These high rankings in the Leading Places report are testament to the incredible tourism opportunities across the region.
-Visitors can experience everything for wildlife viewing and nature photography to incredible outdoor adventures and world-class retreats,” noted Amy Thacker, CEO of Cariboo Chilcotin Coast Tourism in a news release Monday, Feb.
-28.
+Visitors can experience everything for wildlife viewing and nature photography to incredible outdoor adventures and world-class retreats,” Amy Thacker, CEO of Cariboo Chilcotin Coast Tourism, noted in a news release.

 “We were able to achieve this level of national prominence thanks to our marketing activities supported by our regional Municipal and Regional District Tax program.”